Jayashree1227/Requrements/track.md

-## :boom: Introduction
+## :boom: 1.
+Introduction

-This is how a typical URL looks
+This is how a typical URL looks.
+This is the URL that we submit to an adnetwork.
+When someone clicks the ad the below URL loads and is taken to the appropriate landing page.
+When the landing page is clicked he is taken to the offer page.

 http://gother-limbooks.com/81342a7e-96a9-4476-972d-21184556df1d?zoneid={zoneid}&device={device}&browser={browser}&os={os}&country={country}&region={region}&isp={isp}&useragent={useragent}&language={language}&connection_type={connectiontype}&cost={cost}&visitor_id=${SUBID}